February 18, 2020

 Hands up.
 How many of you spend much/most of your time peddling data, charts and other fact-based information?
 And how much time do you spend challenging yourself, learning new ideas, indulging your curiosity and feeling a sense of surprise and fulfilment?
 And finally how much of the inquisitive, itchy child do you feel your job appeals to rather than the “only- 30-more-years-of-wage-slavery-if-I’m-lucky” mindset?

 I see this as a symptom of what I call the “arithmocracy”, a pernicious system based on numbers-based measurement and control that is in danger of becoming our default monoculture.

-The body of evidence gathered loosely under the heading of Behavioural Economics should once and for all make it unarguable that human behaviour cannot and should not be modelled on physics, mathematics and engineering with its belief in the “homo economicus”, a purely rational and consistent entity whose first thought on waking is “how shall I maximise my utility today?”
+The body of evidence and data gathered loosely under the heading of Behavioural Economics should once and for all make it unarguable that human behaviour cannot and should not be modelled on physics, mathematics and engineering with its belief in the “homo economicus”, a purely rational and consistent entity whose first thought on waking is “how shall I maximise my utility today?”

 But somehow we have allowed psychology and human creativity to be shackled in the chains of the arithmocracy.

 Instead we need to embrace – and not fear – emotion, spontaneity and our instinct for curiosity: in the terms popularised by Nobel prize-winning psychologist Daniel Kahneman, we need to accept the power of System 1 (the adaptive unconscious) over System 2 [the post-rationalising interpreter] and and allow our employees (ourselves) to be playful and imaginative on a day-to-day basis.

 Part of the problem lies with business’s desire to keep calm and carry on while reducing insight, inspiration and creativity to a wacky, left-field part of the forest [aka Shoreditch] to be visited rarely and only in a beret and sandals.